nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-A venue with the specified field(s) does not exist in the system.
+No venues with the specified field(s) exists in the system.

     * 1a1.
 BookingSystem shows an error message.

       Use case ends.

 * 1b.
-The specified field(s) is/are invalid.
+The field(s) specified is/are invalid.

     * 1a1.
 BookingSystem shows an error message.